 Let’s talk about extra virgin olive oil.

 You’ve probably heard of the phrase “extra virgin olive oil” or “EVOO”.
-You may have seen it in stores or heard it from watching celebrity chef Rachael Ray.

 Yet despite its popularity, EVOO has had its share of misconceptions as to what actually is described as “extra virgin olive oil.”